alistairgrenyer/kaizen-link-dive/README.md

 ## How to Use

 1. Fill in Client/Campaign fields.
+2. Select a location for search results.
-2. Upload a PDF (drag & drop or browse).
+3. Upload a PDF (drag & drop or browse).
-3. Click Generate Keywords → OpenAI returns 15–20 suggestions.
+4. Click Generate Keywords → OpenAI returns 15–20 suggestions.
-4. Click a keyword → app calls DataForSEO and shows top 10 results.
+5. Click a keyword → app calls DataForSEO and shows top 10 results.

 ## API
 ### POST /api/generate-keywords